ReactiveX/RxSwift/Documentation/GettingStarted.md

 You can't bind failure to UIKit controls because that is undefined behavior.

-If you don't know if `Observable` can fail, you can ensure it can't fail using `catchErrorResumeNext(valueThatIsReturnedWhenErrorHappens)`, **but after an error happens the underlying sequence will still complete**.
+If you don't know if `Observable` can fail, you can ensure it can't fail using `catchErrorJustReturn(valueThatIsReturnedWhenErrorHappens)`, **but after an error happens the underlying sequence will still complete**.

 If the wanted behavior is for underlying sequence to continue producing elements, some version of `retry` operator is needed.